 Types of health indicator

-Out of a complete list of 88 European Core Health Indicators, there are over 50 health indicators for which data is readily available and reasonably comparable.
-They are grouped under the following headings.
-Where appropriate, figures are given by gender and age as well as by socio-economic status and regional level.
+Out of a complete list of 88 European Core Health Indicators (ECHI), there are nearly 60 health indicators for which data is readily available and reasonably comparable.
+Where appropriate, figures are given by sex and age as well as by socio-economic status and regional level.
+ECHI are grouped under the following headings.

 |Demographic and socio-economic situation||Population, birth rate, total unemployment|